sudoakhi/algorithms/README.md

 ## Contents

 The repository is organized into different categories based on the type of problems.
-Some of the categories include:
+Looks for the namespaces starting with Data Structure name

+- Arrays Algorithms
 - Sorting Algorithms
-- Searching Algorithms
-- Dynamic Programming
+- Dynamic Programming [DP]
+- Graphs Algorithms
+- Strings Algorithms
+- Stack Algorithms
+- Linked List Algorithms [LL]
-- Graph Algorithms
+- Binary Tree Algorithms [BT]
-- String Algorithms
+- Binary Search Tree Algorithms [BST]
-- Math Problems
+- Greedy Algorithms
 - And more...

-Each category contains its own set of problems along with detailed explanations and solutions in C#.
+Each category contains multiple problems and solutions in C#.

+## How to use?

+Look for Runner class in each problem directory.
+Provide inputs and validate exptected outut by invoking the Run() method from Program.cs

 ## Contributing